2002 Philadelphia Eagles season: Week 4

 Philadelphia overcame another slow start with another big second quarter and a big effort from safety Brian Dawkins to defeat the expansion Houston Texans 35–17.
 David Carr completed a 23-yard touchdown to Corey Bradford to give Houston an early 7–0 lead.
 Following a David Akers field goal, the Eagles took control in the second quarter behind two short rushing touchdowns by Duce Staley (with the first being set up by a Dawkins fumble recovery) and another field goal to go up 20–7 by halftime.
 Philadelphia then used a trick play to score its next touchdown.
 With a punt formation in, the direct snap went to Brian Mitchell who started to run and then flipped it past the defense to Dawkins, who raced 57 yards for the score.
 After the two-point conversion, the Eagles led 28–7.
 The Texans came back with another touchdown to Bradford and a field goal to close to 28–17, but Donovan McNabb (who signed a 12-year contract extension the week before the game) sealed the deal with a 38-yard touchdown to James Thrash.
 Dawkins became the first player in NFL history to record a sack, recover a fumble, intercept a pass, and catch a touchdown pass in the same game.
-McNabb, who had early accuracy issues, threw for 259 rds.
+McNabb, who had early accuracy issues, threw for 259 yards.
 The defense sacked Carr seven times.